EmNudge/site/src/pages/notes/terminal-links.md

 # Embedding Links

-Okay, so this is the part was really surprising to me.
+Okay, so this is the part that was really surprising to me.
 I built my parser and found some text not captured by my code.

 ```
 \x1B]8;;https://doc.rust-lang.org/cargo/reference/profiles.html#default-profiles\x1B\\`dev` profile [unoptimized + debuginfo]\x1B]8;;\x1B\\